CIBC-Internal/python/Doc/library/functions.rst

    Return true if the *object* argument is an instance of the *classinfo* argument, or of a (direct, indirect or :term:`virtual <abstract base class>`) subclass thereof.
 If *object* is not an object of the given type, the function always returns false.
-If *classinfo* is not a class (type object), it may be a tuple of type objects, or may recursively contain other such tuples (other sequence types are not accepted).
+   If *classinfo* is a tuple of type objects (or recursively, other such tuples), return true if *object* is an instance of any of the types.
    If *classinfo* is not a type or tuple of types and such tuples, a :exc:`TypeError` exception is raised.